close up of addict buying dose from drug dealer

 Drug Classifications

 One of the factors in determining the punishment for a drug crime in New Jersey is the classification of the drug.
-The FDA is responsible for the classifications of drugs.
+The DEA is responsible for the classifications of drugs.
 These classifications, or schedules, are based on the dangers associated with the drug.
 Another factor in determining drug classifications is the likelihood of abuse.
-Also, the FDA takes into account any medical benefit the drug may have.
+Also, the DEA takes into account any medical benefit the drug may have.
 Now, we are going to look at the different schedules of controlled substances in the United States.

 Schedule I Controlled Substances